theramiyer/blog/content/post/2021/the-organic-utopia-ii.md

 - development
 ---

 In the previous piece of this series, we looked at the basics of how food works, and what we look for in food.
-We look at a couple of claims that organic proponents make.
-In this article, we look at three of the claims, and test their validity based on the evidence we have.
+We get an overview of the claims that organic proponents make.
+In this piece, we look at three of the claims in more depth, and test their validity based on the evidence we have.

 This is the second of the five-part series on organic food.
 To jump to any topic on the subject, use the list below: